1990s Finnish banking crisis: Banks became speculators

 The banks started to actively participate in profit-seeking, high-risk operations such as company takeovers and foreign investments, for which they had little experience.

-The most active role was played by savings banks and their mutually owned central institution SKOP (Säästöpankkien keskusosakepankki), which wanted to break free from the "old-fashioned" retail banking business.
+The most active role was played by savings banks and their mutually owned central institution Säästöpankkien Keskus-Osake-Pankki (SKOP), which wanted to break free from the "old-fashioned" retail banking business.
 Some of SKOP's operations were very large compared to the bank's equity, and would later cause great losses: in 1987 it acquired Tampella (a Finnish heavy industry manufacturer that went bankrupt in 1990), and in 1988 it granted 400 million FIM of credit to a Virgin Islands hotel project.

 SKOP's strategy was to use massive short-term credit, readily available from the money market, to finance their operations and long-term investments on the stock market and in corporate loans.
 This was often highly profitable during the boom, but also caused increasing losses when interest rates rose (Helibor exceeding 15% at times), the stock market turned down, and debtors started defaulting on their loans.
 The director of SKOP, Christopher Wegelius, was charged but was cleared of charges after a lengthy process.
 He was a key witness in the trial that resulted in the impeachment and conviction of then-Minister of Trade and Industry Kauko Juhantalo of corruption.

 Another bank that collapsed was STS (Suomen Työväen Säästöpankki), another savings bank central joint venture.
 With approval by STS management, well-connected trade union and socialist party politicians could borrow money without criteria, and reinvest in various ventures, many of which ultimately failed.
 Notable established, STS-owned businesses to collapse were EKA, a retail store chain, and Haka, a construction company.
 Ulf Sundqvist, who was chairman of the SDP until resignation in 1993, was held financially responsible for these loose policies that contributed to the downfall of STS Bank, along with other members of the board.
 His failure to pay the compensation led to a conviction of debtor's dishonesty.
 Sundqvist became a personification of the crisis.